2023 World Men's Handball Championship

 The 2023 IHF World Men's Handball Championship was the 28th such event hosted by the International Handball Federation.
 It was held in Poland and Sweden from 11 to 29 January 2023.

-Denmark were the two-times defending champions, having won the 2019 and 2021 editions, and successfully defended their title by defeating France 34–29 in the final.
+Denmark were the two-time defending champions, having won the 2019 and 2021 editions, and successfully defended their title by defeating France 34–29 in the final.
 In doing so, Denmark became the first men's national handball team to win three consecutive world titles.
 Spain beat the hosts and European champions Sweden to win a World Championship bronze medal for the third time, the second in consecutive editions.

 Bidding process

 Eight nations initially expressed interest in hosting the tournament:

 However until the bidding phase expired on 15 April 2015 only three nations entered documents to bid for this event.
 On 21 April 2015 it was announced that Poland and Sweden had agreed intentions to jointly hosting this tournament: